emmanuelmuturia/BashToMySQL/README.md

 # BashToMySQL
 This is a Bash script that performs read and write operations to a locally created MySQL database.
-It also takes care of the authentication by use of the included queries to facilitate automation.
-The script has been commented to provide further insight.
+It also takes care of the authentication by use of the included MySQL login queries to facilitate automation.
+The script has been commented to provide further insight on how the queries are executed.